openshift/lightspeed-service/CONTRIBUTING.md

         CacheFactory.conversation_cache(invalid_cache_type_config)
 ```

-It is also possible to check if the exception is thrown with expected message.
+It is also possible to check if the exception is thrown with the expected message.
 The message (or its part) is written as regexp:

 ```python
 def test_constructor_no_provider():